gsylvie/git-reverse.sh/README.md

 **2. I tried to use this script to repair a repository corrupted by this script, and it worked, but all my commit-ids changed.
 Can you fix this?**

    Send me a PR with the fix and I'll happily merge it.
 I suspect whitespace might be getting messed up in the metadata during the reversal, and so the commit-ids get perturbed.
-After 1 cycle of `git-reverse.sh` the commit-ids stabilize for all subsequent cycles, so there is some hope that this might be fixable.
+There appears to be a 4-stage cycle using `git-reverse.sh` where commit-ids line up (e.g., commit-id's of the 4th run match the 8th run, 5th run match the 9th, etc) so there is some hope that this might be fixable.

-   Also, my script ignores anything in a commit message past the 30,000th character.
+   Also, my script inserts the commit message "<empty-commit-message>" in the case where the raw commit object itself contains no commit message (CURSE YOU [git/git](https://github.com/git/git) COMMIT [296fdc53bdd75147](https://github.com/git/git/commit/296fdc53bdd75147) !!!).
 That also causes that commit-id to change, as well as all subsequent commit-id's.
-I'd welcome a PR that fixes that.
-We need to use a temporary file to hold the commit message to get around maximum command-length limitations.

-**3. I tried to reverse https://github.com/git/git, but it just hangs after processing 76,173 commits.
+**3. I tried to reverse https://github.com/git/git, but it just hangs after processing 46,173 commits.
 What's going wrong?**

-   For some reason the "git commit-tree" invocation hangs at that point.
-I have no idea why.
-Same for Atlassian's aui repo (after commit 14,378).
-But I was able to reverse [node.git](http://vm.bit-booster.com/bitbucket/projects/BB/repos/node_reversed/commits).
-I've only tested with Git 2.7.4.
-Maybe a different git version would fix this.
-But I really have no idea.
+   FIXED with the new Java version!!! :-D  (But you can invoke the script with "./git-reverse.sh bash" to use the buggy bash logic instead if you prefer this for some reason.)

 **4. My repo has a few orphan commits (aka root commits), and they are gone after the reversal.
 Where are they?**